IanWhalen/mongodb-tools.com/_tools/3t-data-manager.md

 # Info about the tool on mongodb-tools.com
 purpose: GUI
-description: A multi-platform application for browsing and editing your MongoDB data.
+description: A multi-platform GUI application for browsing and editing your MongoDB data.
 slug: 3t-data-manager
-img: 3t.png
+img: 3t-data-manager.png
 permalink: /tool/3t-data-manager/
 layout: tool